 Milan is a member of the volunteer team focused on engaging with regulators.
 He has also been the most prolific contributor to Technical Insights.
 What is striking about him, however, is not only his ability to create insightful technical analysis content, but his selfless willingness to step aside and share the limelight with his fellow members of the association.

 Through his diligent volunteering efforts over the past couple of years, Milan has emerged as a natural leader, and a go-to career mentor for candidates and young charter holders.

 Rashmi Shastry, CMT

 That you are reading this newsletter means you have been impacted by Rashmi’s work.
 Rashmi, a member of the team working on our Media efforts, has distinguished herself as the editor of Technical Insights.
-She was a motive force behind its launch, and help the publication find its voice.
-Every month she makes sure that the content for the newsletter us curated, proof-read, and published on time.
+She was a motive force behind its launch, and has helped the publication find its voice.
+Every month she makes sure that the content for the newsletter is curated, proof-read, and published on time.
 This work takes discipline, rigor, and eye for detail, and above all, a desire to make a meaningful contribution to technical analysts, and the financial services industry at large.